Chinese Shar-Pei Temperament & Personality Guide

 The Chinese Shar-Pei is known for being a moderate-energy non-sporting breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
-The Chinese Shar-Pei occupies a unique position among medium breeds, weighing 45-60 lbs and carrying a temperament shaped by the non-sporting group's heritage.
+Weighing around 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei benefits from care tailored to its physical and behavioral profile.
+The Chinese Shar-Pei stands out among medium breeds, weighing 45-60 lbs and carrying a temperament shaped by the non-sporting group's heritage.

 Household Integration

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Chinese Shar-Peis with moderate energy levels strike a good balance between activity and relaxation.

 Social Behavior with Pets